JacobSz0/TherapyHub/journals/Kamron_Poosti.md

 ## February 16, 2023

 As a team we created endpoints for creating and listing all clients.
 I also created an update client endpoint.
 I merged my branch to create an update client endpoint.

+## February 20, 2023

+Today, we worked on;

+* Authentication

+As a team, we tried to fix some bugs in the account creation process.
+For some reason, we were unable to create a new account.
+When we added the 'role_id' to the account, we realized that it was missing from the 'get_one_account' query.
+Now, we are able to create an account, log in, log out, and delete an account.
+However, we still have some bugs in the 'get_all_accounts' query.
+We plan to find a solution tomorrow with the help of a SEIR.

+## February 21, 2023

+Today, as a team we worked on making merges, trouble shooting issues with merges.
+We assigned point values to our issues and divided our issues among the team.
+Tomorrow we will find a solution for the issue of getting all accounts and begin working on our respective ends of the project.